 The big winners of the 2015 Melbourne Spring Racing Carnival

-Spring Carnival 2015THE 2015 Melbourne Spring proved to be a happy hunting ground for horses from all around the globe.
+Spring Carnival 2015THE 2015 Melbourne proved to be a happy hunting ground for horses from all around the globe.

 The -trained runner was at the head of the market and it showed its class by beating a very good field.